aditya-0508/devops_mini_project/Readme.md

 ```

 Jenkins runs inside Docker and Minikube is a local so it runs on WSL, so we faced a lot of issues with respect to
-adding that in the pipeline so suggested to use minikube
+adding that in the pipeline so suggested to use kind

 **Kind Deployment for Pipeline**
 ```